Installing Python Software¶

 seldom the case for every combination of packages and platforms.
 Also, wheels are not

-yet fully supported for POSIX at the time of this writing.
+yet fully supported for POSIX at the time of this writing, so sometimes you have to

 To get the official python.org distribution on Windows, open the Python Releases for Windows page and select the appropriate version.
-You might want to install both a Python 2 and 3 version, to cover all possible needs of any applications.
+You might want to install several Python 3 versions, to cover all possible needs of any applications – having them on one machine concurrently is no problem.
+Another officially supported way to get Python is the Windows Store, but at the time of this writing that is limited to Python 3.7+ and has no x86 support (for 32 bit architectures).

 It’s also recommended to install the Python Extensions for Windows, because many applications rely on them to access Windows-specific features.